universal-ctags/ctags/docs/optlib.rst

 	   abc	input-0.bar	/^def def abc$/;"	a

 	``_advanceTo=1start`` is specified in *bar.ctags*.
-	That causes ctags allow to capture "abc".
+	This allows ctags to capture "abc".

 	At the first iteration, the patterns of both *foo.ctags* and *bar.ctags* match as follows